0ommmmmmm/veda/README.md

 # VedaAI

-VedaAI is a full-stack assignment + question paper generator for teachers.
-Create an assignment with question distribution, then the backend generates a structured exam-style question paper using **Groq** (with safe mock fallback), persists it in **MongoDB**, and streams realtime generation status via **Socket.io** (with polling fallback on the frontend).
+VedaAI is a full-stack assignment.
+That Creates an assignment with question distribution, then the backend generates a structured exam-style question paper using **Groq** (with safe mock fallback), persists it in **MongoDB**, and streams realtime generation status via **Socket.io** (with polling fallback on the frontend).
 The output can be exported as a PDF.

 ## Tech stack